Mike Duncan (podcaster): Television

 Duncan appears as a panel historian on seasons two and three of the Netflix documentary Roman Empire, and was a historical consultant for The Simpsons' episode I, Carumbus.

 In July 2022, Duncan released, through his Revolutions podcast, a one-man table read of a script he created for a proposed Marquis de Lafayette TV show.
 Duncan reported that he hopes to turn this idea into a multi-season series and is currently in early discussions to do so.

 Influence

 Benjamin Wittes directly modelled the introduction to the Lawfare Podcast on The History of Rome.
 Robin Pierson's podcast The History of Byzantium was explicitly modelled after The History of Rome in style, length and quality and was intended by Pierson to act as a sort of sequel to it.
 Similarly, Peter Adamson mentioned Duncan as one of the reasons he started his History of Philosophy Without Any Gaps podcast.
 Rian Johnson was listening to the History of Rome podcast as he was writing the script for Star Wars: The Last Jedi.
 In a Wall Street Journal article Johnson states: "The stories have a lot of similarities.
-They’re about family dynamics and family politics.
-They’re about war and the mechanisms of war.
-You’ve got characters like Nero who are these insane, larger-than-life, operatic madmen driving their country to ruin.
-It’s very timely."
+They're about family dynamics and family politics.
+They're about war and the mechanisms of war.
+You've got characters like Nero who are these insane, larger-than-life, operatic madmen driving their country to ruin.
+It's very timely."
+Similarly, Tony Gilroy has repeatedly cited the Revolutions podcast as an influence on Andor.